matbesancon/hugo-site/content/post/2019-10-21-skype-a-scientist.markdown

 Because it's both:

-1. A new language to learn (how to say things)
+1. A new language to learn (how to say or write things)
 2. New concepts (new things we are able to say)

+Things get easier with practice once you can relate the concept to things you already know or visualize.
+That's also why you are learning multiplications with different models to see which one helps you relate the concept to what it applies to.

 ## How are there so many different strategies for math?